shavinsenadheera/WSO2-SAMPLES/README.md

 2. Navigate to the project directory.
 3. Run the build command (e.g., `mvn clean install` if using Maven).

-The resulting JAR file should be placed in the following location: <APIM_HOME>/repository/components/lib
+The resulting JAR file should be placed in the following location: <APIM_HOME>/repository/components/lib.
+Then, you need to restart the APIM server.

 ## Custom Handler